Drake Law School offers several Master of Jurisprudence (MJ) programs on a full-time or part-time basis.

 The programs are available to both American and international students.
 Credits earned as an MJ student are not transferrable should a student later decide to pursue the JD program.

-The MJ in Compliance and Risk Management, offered by Drake Law School and Drake’s College of Business and Public Administration, responds to the growing need for employees to ensure that their companies are meeting government regulations and adhering to ethical standards.
+The MJ in Compliance and Risk Management, offered by Drake Law School and Drake’s Zimpleman College of Business, responds to the growing need for employees to ensure that their companies are meeting government regulations and adhering to ethical standards.

 The program combines the legal and business knowledge necessary to thrive in highly regulated fields such as financial services, insurance, healthcare, pharmaceuticals, agribusiness, and utilities.

-Beginning Fall 2019, the MJ in Compliance and Risk Management will be available online only.
+The MJ in Compliance and Risk Management is an online program.

 Learn more about the MJ in Compliance and Risk Management.